Optimizing Your Website Template

 Normal page links: | Help for adding page links

-Many search engines also give more weight to links than to other page copy.
+Text links on your home page are also important.
 What you may want to do, in addition to having plenty of copy on your homepage is also add normal text links to your pages as well with keywords in the link name.
-Here is an example:
+Here's an example:

 <a href="about.htm">Link name with keywords</a>